speakeasy-api/bluesky-ts/docs/sdks/repo/README.md

 # Repo
-(*com.atproto.repo*)
+(*atproto.repo*)

 ## Overview

 ### Available Operations

-* [comAtprotoRepoApplyWrites](#comatprotorepoapplywrites) - *This endpoint is part of the atproto PDS repository management APIs.
+* [applyWrites](#applywrites) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Apply a batch transaction of repository creates, updates, and deletes.
 Requires auth, implemented by PDS.
-* [comAtprotoRepoCreateRecord](#comatprotorepocreaterecord) - *This endpoint is part of the atproto PDS repository management APIs.
+* [createRecord](#createrecord) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Create a single new repository record.
 Requires auth, implemented by PDS.
-* [comAtprotoRepoDeleteRecord](#comatprotorepodeleterecord) - *This endpoint is part of the atproto PDS repository management APIs.
+* [deleteRecord](#deleterecord) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Delete a repository record, or ensure it doesn't exist.
 Requires auth, implemented by PDS.
-* [comAtprotoRepoDescribeRepo](#comatprotorepodescriberepo) - *This endpoint is part of the atproto PDS repository management APIs.
+* [describeRepo](#describerepo) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get information about an account and repository, including the list of collections.
 Does not require auth.
-* [comAtprotoRepoGetRecord](#comatprotorepogetrecord) - *This endpoint is part of the atproto PDS repository management APIs.
+* [getRecord](#getrecord) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a single record from a repository.
 Does not require auth.
-* [comAtprotoRepoImportRepo](#comatprotorepoimportrepo) - *This endpoint is part of the atproto PDS repository management APIs.
+* [importRepo](#importrepo) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Import a repo in the form of a CAR file.
 Requires Content-Length HTTP header to be set.
-* [comAtprotoRepoListMissingBlobs](#comatprotorepolistmissingblobs) - *This endpoint is part of the atproto PDS repository management APIs.
+* [listMissingBlobs](#listmissingblobs) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Returns a list of missing blobs for the requesting account.
 Intended to be used in the account migration flow.
-* [comAtprotoRepoListRecords](#comatprotorepolistrecords) - *This endpoint is part of the atproto PDS repository management APIs.
+* [listRecords](#listrecords) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 List a range of records in a repository, matching a specific collection.
 Does not require auth.
-* [comAtprotoRepoPutRecord](#comatprotorepoputrecord) - *This endpoint is part of the atproto PDS repository management APIs.
+* [putRecord](#putrecord) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Write a repository record, creating or updating it as needed.
 Requires auth, implemented by PDS.
-* [comAtprotoRepoUploadBlob](#comatprotorepouploadblob) - *This endpoint is part of the atproto PDS repository management APIs.
+* [uploadBlob](#uploadblob) - *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Upload a new blob, to be referenced from a repository record.
 The blob will be deleted if it is not referenced within a time window (eg, minutes).
 Blob restrictions (mimetype, size, etc) are enforced when the reference is created.
 Requires auth, implemented by PDS.

-## comAtprotoRepoApplyWrites
+## applyWrites

 *This endpoint is part of the atproto PDS repository management APIs.
 Requests usually require authentication (unlike the `com.atproto.sync.*` endpoints), and are made directly to the user's own PDS instance.*